Skip to content ↓

 I joined the Governing Body at the beginning of 2021; now, in my Governor role, I hope to be able to support the school into the future.

-I have been an active member of the Congregation of Holy Trinity Church since moving to Henley 15 years ago and felt immensely privileged to be asked to become a Foundation Governor of Trinity Primary School in 2021.
-I am also a Governor of an independent primary school in the area, and a Trustee for a local Henley Charity.
+I have been an active member of the Congregation of Holy Trinity Church since moving to Henley over 15 years ago and felt immensely privileged to be asked to become a Foundation Governor of Trinity Primary School in 2021.
+Previously, I have also been a Governor of another primary school in the local area and I am a Trustee for a local Henley Charity.

 I am a qualified Chartered Accountant, though decided in March 2021 to make a change as I wanted to be able to work with and support young people through challenging times.
 Since then I have been working as a Learning Support Assistant at a local College.
+I am also studying towards an MSc in Psychodynamic Counselling and Psychotherapy with Children and Adolescents.
 I am passionate about working with children and helping them to achieve and develop.
 I would like to ensure that every child is able to reach their potential and has the experiences and opportunities which they all so richly deserve.
-I have 2 children, 14 years old and 16 years old and in my ‘spare time’ I love reading and enjoy a trip to the theatre.
+I have two teenage children and in my ‘spare time’ I love reading and enjoy a trip to the theatre.

 Paul Haines, Co-opted Governor